 Fashion designer Coco Chanel once said, "Nature gives you the face you have at twenty, it is up to you to merit the face you have at fifty [and beyond]."
 Substitute the "skin" for "face" and you have one of the reasons for healthy eating.

-One of the great things about food is that much of it can be used topically.
-There is a plethora of books with recipes for food you use as lotions and oils on your face and in your bath.
+One of the great things about food is that much of what goes in your body can be used on your skin.
+There is a multitude of books with recipes for food you can use as lotions and oils on your face and body, or in your bath.
 A few of those recipes have been included in this article.
-In fact, when buying topical lotions and creams look for those with natural ingredients as the main ingredients.
+In fact, when buying topical lotions and creams look for those with natural food ingredients as the main ingredients.